salesforce-marketingcloud/MarketingCloudSDK-iOS/index.md

 Integrate the SDK into your app and configure the SDK to send push notifications.
 1. [Test your setup]({{ site.baseurl }}/get-started/test-first-push.html)
 Send your first push notification to test your initial SDK setup.
-1. Implement optional features
-Implement additional optional features of the SDK to take full advantage of Salesforce Marketing Cloud.
+1. Implement additional optional features of the SDK to take full advantage of Salesforce Marketing Cloud.
     * [Add custom sounds, media, custom keys, and interactions]({{ site.baseurl }}/push-notifications/push-notifications.html) -- Use these features to further customize push notifications for your apps.
+    * Use a [contact key]({{ site.baseurl }}/sdk-implementation/user-data.html#contact-key) to set the unique identifier used to aggregate a contact’s devices within Marketing Cloud.
+Set the contact key to a specific value provided by your customer or to another unique identifier for the contact, such as mobile number, email address, customer number, or another value.
-    * Add [attributes]({{ site.baseurl }}/sdk-implementation/user-data.html) and [tags]({{ site.baseurl }}/sdk-implementation/user-data.html) -- Enhance your ability to segment your push message audiences.
+    * Add [attributes]({{ site.baseurl }}/sdk-implementation/user-data.html#attributes) and [tags]({{ site.baseurl }}/sdk-implementation/user-data.html#tags) -- Enhance your ability to segment your push message audiences.
     * [Add predictive intelligence]({{ site.baseurl }}/analytics/personalization-collect.html) using Personalization Builder -- Track cart and cart conversions.
 Purchase this feature separately.
     * Add other features -- Send push notifications along with your [inbox messages]({{ site.baseurl }}/inbox/inbox.html), use OpenDirect for [deep linking]({{ site.baseurl }}/opendirect/opendirect.html), and trigger location-based messages with [location and beacon messaging]({{ site.baseurl }}/location/geolocation-overview.html).